Year of Call: 2006

 Daniel is also a former scholar of the Arts and Humanities Research Board

-Chambers and Partners: "Insightful and excellent technically.
+Chambers & Partners 2019: "Has a solid employment and equality law practice and is highly sought after for advice on employment law matters with a regulatory aspect.
+He is regularly instructed by large employers and significant trade unions."
+"Insightful and excellent technically.
 He also has good interpersonal and client relationship skills.
 Incredibly easy to work with."

-Chambers and Partners: "He is great at engaging with the client and is always up for the fight."
+Chambers & Partners: "He is great at engaging with the client and is always up for the fight."
 "He is very, very thorough.
 You know he is going to be sensible."

-Chambers and Partners: "...very thorough in his preparation and has very good cross-examination skills."
+Chambers & Partners: "...very thorough in his preparation and has very good cross-examination skills."

-Chambers and Partners: New to the rankings this year is Daniel Dyal, an "intelligent, imaginative and personable" barrister.
+Chambers & Partners: New to the rankings this year is Daniel Dyal, an "intelligent, imaginative and personable" barrister.
 Sources love his energy and charm and agree he is "a real rising star.”

 APPOINTMENTS AND MEMBERSHIPS